|

 Teaching Activities/Awards:

-- Lecturer, Program for Atmospheric & Oceanic Sciences, University of Colorado, 1999-2003.
+- Lecturer, Atmospheric & Oceanic Sciences, University of Colorado, 1999-2003.

 - Affiliate Professor, University of Washington, Atmospheric Sciences, 1998-2011.